210.236.2393 TDominguezRE@gmail.com

 Commute to Austin

 This is the commute that gets people into trouble with unrealistic expectations.
 Austin is roughly 50 miles north on I-35, which sounds manageable — but I-35 north of New Braunfels, particularly approaching Austin, is one of the most congested corridors in Texas.
 A realistic daily commute to central or south Austin from New Braunfels runs 60–90 minutes each way during peak hours.
 For remote workers who go to Austin once or twice a week, it’s workable.
 For daily Austin commuters, New Braunfels is a very long day.
+The moving from Austin to San Antonio guide covers this corridor in context.

 Better than most military families expect — roughly 25–35 minutes via I-35 south and TX-218 depending on where in New Braunfels you live.
 For Randolph families willing to live a bit farther from the gate in exchange for New Braunfels’ lifestyle, this is a legitimate option.